ngi-indi/.github/profile/README.md

   *INDI counters this by re-ranking results to prioritize debiasing, ensuring a diverse representation of perspectives.*

 - **Opaque Processes**: Users have limited insight into how search results are prioritized.
-  *INDI provides transparency through explainable artificial intelligence, offering users clear reasons for why certain results are ranked higher.*
+  *INDI provides transparency through explainable artificial intelligence, offering users reasons for why certain results are ranked higher.*

 - **Privacy Invasion**: Search engines frequently track and exploit user data without consent.
-  *INDI enhances user privacy by anonymizing search queries and avoiding data collection, giving users control over their personal information.*
+  *INDI enhances user privacy by anonymizing search queries and avoiding data collection, giving users control over their personal data.*

 - **Erosion of Trust**: These factors contribute to a lack of trust in search results.
-  *INDI seeks to rebuild trust by offering a decentralized, community-driven review process that ensures transparency and quality in result validation.*
+  *INDI seeks to rebuild trust by offering a decentralized, community-driven review process that ensures transparency in result validation.*

 ## Partners